apache/doris-website/docs/install/k8s-deploy/install-doris-cluster.md

 **Online Deployment**

+Before installation, you need to add a deployment warehouse.
+If it has been added, you can directly install Doris Cluster.
+Otherwise, please refer to the operation of **Add Deployment Warehouse** when adding [Deploy Doris Operator](<./install-operator.md#Option 3: Helm deploys Doris Operator>)

 1. Install Doris Cluster

 Install [doriscluster](https://artifacthub.io/packages/helm/doris/doris), using the default configuration this deployment only deploys 3 FE and 3 BE components, using the default `storageClass` to implement PV dynamic provisioning.